What really happened to Carlee Russell?

 Detectives noted she had a minor injury in her lip, and a torn shirt.
 They also found $107 in cash tucked in her right sock.

-“Out of respect for Carlee and her family, detectives did not press for additional information in this interview, and made plans to speak with her in detail after giving her time to rest,” Mr Derzis said.
+“Out of respect for Carlee and her family, detectives did not press for additional information in this interview, and made plans to speak with her in detail after giving her time to rest,” Mr Derzis said following her return.

 The Secret Service analysed her phone and computers, and found internet searches that are “very relevant to this case,” Mr Derzis said.